Augmented Reality Development: Guide for Business Owners and Managers

 Augmented reality app testing initially goes within the standard scheme; then after the product specifications and usage conditions are set, we create a testing checklist to consider various screen orientations, speed of the Internet connection and its cut off, low level of memory and battery consumption.

 Quality Assurance Engineer

-"There are many tricks that the process induces when adding AR to mobile apps.
-For example, what happens when an app is used in a moving vehicle, on a train or a plane?
+"There are many tricks that the process induces when adding Augmented Reality to mobile apps.
+For example, what happens when an AR app is used in a moving vehicle, on a train or a plane?
 Standard testing scenarios are applicable to static scenes only.
 For non-static ones we need to apply a custom algorithm to compensate vibration and the mismatch of visual and motion data."